Frank Cotroni: Criminal career

+In 1972, Cotroni was charged with extortion.
+A Greek immigrant, Dionysus Chionis, testified that three men had entered his restaurant and told him he would have to pay $250 per week to Cotroni because otherwise, "...they would break everything and demolish the restaurant...They said they were killers and if I didn't pay they would cut off my head with a knife".
+After making three payments, Chionis was told he had to sign over half of his restaurant to Cotroni in exchange for being allowed to continue to live.
+On the second day of the trial, Chionis, who was notably nervous on the stand retracted his previous day's testimony as he maintained he could not remember if he was the victim of extortion or not.
+The judge dismissed the charges and congratulated Cotroni on "two victories on the same day".
+At the same time, Cotroni came into conflict with the Dubois brothers.
+After Cotroni's brother-in-law, Richard Desormiers, had threatened to kill a Dubois gang member inside a Dubois-owned nightclub, Claude Dubois contracted Cotroni to tell him that Desormiers had "better stop horsing around or somebody will fix his clock".
+Desormiers-whose sister Pauline was married to Cotroni-dismissed the threat.
+On 22 July 1973, Desormiers, was gunned down in a bar.

 On 10 July 1973, two Cotroni family soldiers were killed by French-Canadian outlaw bikers working for heroin dealer Angelo Facchino, which prompted a meeting between Cotroni and Paolo Violi on 31 July 1973.
-The meeting was wiretapped by the police, and Cotroni said of the killers were: "crazy, crazy, crazy...
+The meeting was wiretapped by the police, and Cotroni said of the killers that they were: "crazy, crazy, crazy...
 They've killed something like 10 guys already!"
 It was agreed that Cotroni would have the "crazy, crazy, crazy" bikers killed, while Violi would have Facchino killed.
 On 2 September 1973, Facchino was killed by two Cotroni hitmen, Tony Vanelli and Moreno Gallo.
 Another Cotroni family soldier, Tony Di Genova, was subsequently killed.
-In another wiretapped talk, Violi expressed much rage at Cotroni whom he stated wasted too much in hunting down the "Frenchmen".
+In another wiretapped talk, Violi expressed much rage at Cotroni, whom he stated wasted too much in hunting down the "Frenchmen".
 Violi stated: "I told Frankie to leave the Italian [Facchino] to me and hit the Frenchmen first...
 He should have gone into the club, clients or no clients, lined everybody up against the wall and rat-a-rat-tat!"
 On 9 November 1973, Cotroni together with Frank D'Asti, Paul Oddo, Gudio Orsni and Jorge Asafy Bala were indicted in New York on charges of smuggling nine kilograms of cocaine from Mexico into New York city on 9 January 1971.